HugoByte/DIVE/README.md

 2. `dive chain` :

    For building, initialising and starting a specified blockchain node.
-By executing this command the node is launched by enabling the network participation and ledger maintenance within the specified blockchain ecosystem
+By executing this command the node will be launched by enabling the network participation and ledger maintenance within the specified blockchain ecosystem

       subcommands